 - 10.1 As part of its responsibilities for the stewardship of Members' funds, the Board must ensure that it includes a full statement of the use of such resources in its Annual Report and Accounts. - 10.2 Subject to any existing statutory requirements, the Board must produce an Annual Report and Accounts as a single document and should give it appropriate publicity.
 It should normally contain a detailed summary of the annual accounts.
 A statement by the auditors should be included in the summary to confirm that it is consistent with the annual accounts.
-It should also state whether the report on the annual accounts was qualified and provide details if this was the case. - 10.3 The Annual Report should provide a full description of the Board's activities, state the extent to which key strategic objectives and agreed financial and other performance targets have been met, list the names of the serving Directors, the CEO and Company Secretary.
+It should also state whether the report on the annual accounts was qualified and provide details if this was the case. - 10.3 The Annual Report should provide a description of the Board's activities and state the extent to which agreed financial and other performance targets have been met, list the names of the serving Directors, the CEO and Company Secretary.

-11. Role of the CEO
+11 Role of the CEO

 - 11.1 The CEO has responsibility, delegated by the Board, for the overall organisation, management and staffing of ALCS and for its procedures in financial and other matters, including conduct and discipline.
+Directors should support the CEO in undertaking this responsibility. - 11.2 The CEO or Deputy CEO may act as Company Secretary for the organisation.